 Developed by a Dental Hygiene Education Consultant, students can access a collection of sample cases to assist with studying for the case-based portion of the NBDHE.
 The site creator also has a Facebook page providing additional resources for exam candidates.

-A tool allows students to study with the real NBDHE format with questions written by experts, this study guide uses metrics to allow test takers to track their practice test time to better allocate it to each section.
+This tool allows students to study the real NBDHE format with expert-penned questions.
+The study guide uses metrics to allow test takers to track their practice test time to better allocate effort to each section.
 The site also provides user support for additional help.

 A comprehensive guide from the exam commission gives students a clear idea of exactly what to expect when they take their test.
 It details the content and provides preparation materials, and lays out the format of the exam questions.

 This online preparation tool allows students to take a simulated NBDHE exam that looks and feels like the actual exam.
 This allows test-takers to improve their scores over time, estimate scores, and learn from detailed explanations of questions.

 It is completely normal for students in dental hygiene school to feel overwhelmed, especially those tackling accelerated coursework.
 Going through school is just as much about learning to take care of yourself as learning how to take care of patients.
 According to the American Student Dental Association, there are five dimensions of personal wellness to identify with: emotional, physical, intellectual, occupational, and environmental.
 Here are some dental hygiene student resources to maintain overall health.

 The ADA hub for its student members provides information and resources to help with managing stress and balancing life, school, and work, along with more practical tips like ergonomics for back pain — a common issue for clinical dental hygienists.

 A complete online guide to resources available to students as they go through school and transfer into careers as hygienists.
 The ASDA hosts Wellness Webinars and Wellness Challenges, and breaks down helpful information by state associations.
 This site dives into the five dimensions of wellness and explains how to maintain great health in each category.